mui/material-ui/pages/api/dialog-actions.md

 # DialogActions

-<p class="description">The API documentation of the DialogActions React component.</p>
+<p class="description">The API documentation of the DialogActions React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import DialogActions from '@material-ui/core/DialogActions';